tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

   print(f"The second entry in ceo_nested_dict is {second_entry_name}, a {second_entry_age} year old {second_entry_occupation}.")
   ```

-Review how to declare and traverse nested dictionaries.
+Review how to declare and access nested dictionaries.

 * Dictionaries of lists are objects based on key-value pairs.
-Unlike regular dicts, dicts of lists have more than one entry for the value.
+Unlike regular dictionaries, dictionaries of lists have more than one entry for the value.

   ```python
   # Dict